Mtbred/esp32brewkettle/README.md

 ## Future Plans/Known issues
 - Convert to MQTT/NodeRed/InfluxDB/Grafana stack for data polling and management
 - Reprint case using PETG
-- REplace mounting holes with peg board solution
+- Replace mounting holes with peg board solution

 ### Lessons Learned
 - The initial idea for a project is great, even fleshed out however if you are stepping into something new you will inevitably hit a point where you realize you could have made better decisions at the beginning.
 Don't be afraid to cut a foundational piece because you've spent time on it (Arduino vs ESP32)